 Stair injury claims may be made against homeowners, landlords, government or businesses, for their neglect of stairs under the Occupiers Liability Act.
 Or against the city for negligent inspection of the premises.
 Claims may even be made in product liability, against those who installed or manufactured a set of stairs.
 This includes those installed in one’s own home.

 Claims for stairway injuries are complicated.
-The value of an initial consultation with a personal injury lawyer cannot be under-emphasized to help determine whether the injured person may have a potentially successful claim for compensation
+The value of initial consultation with a personal injury lawyer cannot be under-emphasized to help determine whether the injured person may have a potentially successful claim for compensation